-High Number Of Americans Believe Country Will Go Into A War Under Donald Trump
+High Number Of Americans Believe Country Will Go To War Under Donald Trump

-Ever since Donald Trump became the President of the United States many have wondered what will happen in his administration, with many seemingly thinking that a war will come while he’s in office, but would it be his fault?
-Regardless of whether not you’re a liberal or conservative, the end conclusion in everything revolving the Presidency is that Donald Trump is now in office and making decisions for the American people.
+Ever since Donald Trump became the President of the United States, many have wondered what will happen in his administration.
+Some of Trump’s critics believe that America will be dragged into a war while he’s in office, but would it be his fault?
+Regardless of whether not you’re a Liberal or Conservative, the fact is that President Donald Trump is now in office, and He is leading the the American people.
 It’s obviously an opinion on whether or not he’s doing well in office.

 However, are we supposed to expect Donald Trump to throw us into yet another war?
 According to a recent poll from NBC News, a huge majority of people within the poll believe he will.
 The poll, which surveyed 11,000 people, saw over 60% of the people polled claim that they are worried Trump will get American involved in a war.
 The poll asked if they were “very worried, somewhat worried, not too worried, or not at all worried.”